pk-hash/smart-im.nvim/README.md

   -- Switch to default IM on InsertLeave switch_on_leave = true,

-  -- Filetypes to save IM for (empty = all filetypes) save_im_for_filetypes = {}, -- e.g., { "markdown", "text" }
+  -- Filetypes to save IM for (empty = don't track, use default always) save_im_for_filetypes = {}, -- e.g., { "markdown", "text" }

   -- Events that trigger IM restore